Tips & resources about the application process

 Tips to prepare for the application cycle

-The application cycle is a year-long process which typically begins the summer before the fall of your matriculation (start) into professional school.
+The application cycle is a year-long process which typically begins the summer a full year prior to the fall of your matriculation (start) into professional school.
 In addition, you should be actively working on your application for up to a full year prior to the application cycle.

 - Be familiar with both the four-year undergraduate timeline and academic and other preparation.

 - Attend an HPA 202 session (see events calendar) and join the Health Professions Advising Hub on Canvas.

 - Create an Excel spreadsheet for the schools to which you will be applying; know their admission requirements and deadlines, and attend open houses and admissions officers/deans visits to campus.

 - Meet with an HPA advisor at least once during the fall semester of the year prior to your planned application submission.
 For a 10-minute drop-in, complete the Self-Evaluation Form and bring a printed copy of your responses.
 For a 30-minute appointment you will be provided with a link to a Student Advising Questionaire for you to complete prior to your meeting.

 - Know all Health Professions Evaluation Committee (HPEC) deadlines and what is required of you for each date.